zhusz/CVPR15-CFSS/README.md

 ## Off-the-shelf Pre-trained Model

 A pre-trained model can be downloaded from [here](http://mmlab.ie.cuhk.edu.hk/projects/CFSS/model.tar.gz).
 Extract the three model files and put them into the `model` folder and run the inference script.
 Be reminded that all functions path should be included.
+As aforementioned, is trained only dedicated to the distribution of labeled boxes of IBUG.

+By research demands, we further release a CFSS model that is specifically trained for VJ (Matlab) face detection box.
+Download the model [here](https://www.dropbox.com/s/jvoylj8tpgo6yj4/CFSS_Model_VJ.tar.gz).

 ## Baseline Experiment
 With following two simple configuraton changes (you can do it in `addAll.m`), our codes can degenerate to SDM.
 Users can observe results difference especially in the cases where large head pose or extreme expression (e.g. large mouth) exihibits.